-According to the govt. guidelines of India, each merchant must record GATT and DGFT statement alongside other import customs clearance reports with customs.
+According to the govt. guidelines of India, each merchant must record GATT and DGFT statements alongside other import customs clearance reports with customs.
 Moreover, the GATT presentation must be recorded by the Importer per the conditions of the overall Agreement on Tariff and Trade.

-Other than the above-mentioned documents, the importer/exporter must file other documents if any necessary as per the govt. guidelines or customs department under the import of limited supplies.
+Other than the above-mentioned documents, the importer/exporter must file other documents if necessary as per the govt. guidelines or customs department under the import of limited supplies.